The Referral List I Wish School Had Given You

 Structural Clarity, Sovereign Behavior & No Emotional Choreography

-In my previous piece, I mentioned how school may not need to change its curriculum as much as it needs to help students find the right mentors after graduating.
+Previously, I mentioned how school may not need to change its curriculum as much as it needs to help students find the right mentors after graduating.

 But that raises a deeper question—how do you know who’s safe to refer?

 Especially in today’s noisy and often predatory online coaching space, discernment matters more than ever.
-So this post isn’t just a list of recommendations—it’s a formal standard.

 A benchmark for what clean, structurally sound mentorship can actually look like.